Iteranya/MobTalkerRedux/README.md

 ## Description

 This is my attempt at recreating the old Mob Talker Mod.
-I have zero experience in coding, but I have so much free time and GPT, so fuck it, let's see how far I can get with this.

 ## Planned Features